abugosh/abugosh.github.io/_jobs/jellyvision-director.md

 - Developed and presented the technical strategy company wide
 - Worked directly with Product Leadership to design solutions for new products
 - Led development effort to build new platform capability
-- Architected the integration of an aquired company's technology ecosystem
+- Architected the integration of an acquired company's technology ecosystem